oarepo/vue-query-synchronizer/README.md

 #### ``onChange``

 called after just before the url is changed.
-Can be used to store the values to local storage so that the next onInit picks them and uses them as default
+Can be used to store the values to local storage so that the next onInit picks them and uses them as default.
+The callback takes two parameters:
+  * ``newQuery`` is the new query that will be set to URL.
+Does not contain props with default values
+  * ``query`` contains the whole current query object with resolved default values